Origin of $A$-type antiferromagnetism and chiral split magnons in altermagnetic $\alpha$-MnTe

-\emph{Spin-resolved electronic band structure--} In altermagnets, Kramers' degeneracy is lifted, leading to a momentum-dependent splitting of spin subbands in the electronic band structure.
-The left and right panels in Fig.~\ref{fig:bands_vs_P} present the spin-resolved electronic band structure of bulk $\alpha$-MnTe at ambient pressure and $15$~GPa, respectively, along the L-$\Gamma$ path in the Brillouin zone, where the material exhibits the largest spin splitting.
+\emph{Spin-resolved electronic band structure--} In altermagnets, Kramers degeneracy is lifted, leading to a momentum-dependent splitting of spin subbands in the electronic band structure.
+The left and right panels in Fig.~\ref{fig:bands_vs_P} present the spin-resolved electronic band structure of the bulk $\alpha$-MnTe at ambient pressure and $15$~GPa, respectively, along the L-$\Gamma$ path in the Brillouin zone, where the material exhibits the largest spin splitting.
 We measure the nonrelativistic spin subband splitting at the $2/3$L k-point to compare its behavior under different pressures. $\Delta V_1$ represents the spin subband splitting of the first valence band, while $\Delta V_2$ corresponds to the second valence band; see Fig.~\ref{fig:bands_vs_P}.
-We found a large spin split of $\Delta V_1 = 0.39$ eV and $\Delta V_2 = 0.96$ eV under ambient conditions consistent with recent experiments~\cite{PhysRevLett.132.036702,Krempasky2024}.
+We found a large spin split of $\Delta V_1 = 0.39$ eV and $\Delta V_2 = 0.96$ eV under ambient conditions, consistent with recent experiments~\cite{PhysRevLett.132.036702,Krempasky2024}.
 On the other hand, at $15$~GPa, $\Delta V_1$ increases to $0.67$~eV and $\Delta V_2$ to $1.3$~eV.
-This corresponds to about 70\% increase in spin splitting of the first valence band and a 35\% increase for the second valence band when the system is under a pressure of $15$~GPa.
+This corresponds to about a 70\% increase in spin splitting of the first valence band and a 35\% increase for the second valence band when the system is under a pressure of $15$~GPa.
 We conclude that pressure enhances the nonrelativistic spin splitting in this material.
+We note that the NiAs-type structure of $\alpha$-MnTe undergoes a phase transition to a MnP-type structure under a higher pressure of 24 GPa~\cite{MnTe-phase}.

-\emph{Heisenberg exchange interactions--} In the inset of Fig.~\ref{fig:MnTe_Js}(b), we present the Heisenberg exchange interactions as a function of distance, derived from DFT calculations of the total energy at ambient pressure and $15$~GPa.
+\emph{Normalized Heisenberg exchange interactions--} In the inset of Fig.~\ref{fig:MnTe_Js}(b), we present the normalized Heisenberg exchange interactions, exchange spin interaction multiplied by $S^2$, as a function of distance, derived from DFT calculations of the total energy at ambient pressure and $15$~GPa.
 We present results up to the 16th n.n.
-Heisenberg exchange interactions, $J_1$ to $J_{16}$, see also Table~\ref{tableI}.
+Heisenberg exchange interactions, $J_1$-$J_{16}$, see also Table~\ref{tableI}.
 It is clear that increasing the pressure strengthens the Heisenberg exchange interactions for most exchange couplings.
-This enhancement can be attributed to the reduction in bond lengths, which improves the overlap of electron wavefunctions and consequently increases electron hopping.
+This enhancement can be attributed to the reduction in bond lengths, which increases the overlap of electron wave functions and consequently increases electron hopping.